NishadhHussainm/Dice_XMC1400/README.md

  Explore different LED patterns to enhance the display.
  Implement power saving modes to extend battery life.

-## Housing (If desired)

- Consider designing or selecting a casing for your project.

-## Known Limitations

- Please document any known issues or constraints.

-## Credits

- Give credit to any libraries, tools or resources that were used in the project.

 ## Author

 Nishadh Hussain